AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
-Prior to joining Purdue, I worked as a research assistant in the <a href="https://agencylab.github.io/">Artificial Intelligence and Cybernetics Lab (AGenCy Lab)</a> at the Independent University Bangladesh where I worked on several research projects related to deep learning on graph data supported by ICT Division, Government of Bangladesh.
+Prior to joining Purdue, I worked as a research assistant in the <a href="https://agencylab.github.io/">Artificial Intelligence and Cybernetics Lab (AGenCy Lab)</a> at the <a href="http://www.cse.iub.edu.bd/">Department of Computer Science and Engineering</a>, <a href="http://www.iub.edu.bd/" >Independent University Bangladesh</a> where I worked on several research projects related to deep learning on graph data supported by ICT Division, Government of Bangladesh.
 Thanks to my supervisors <a href="https://scholar.google.com/citations?user=OqlqQTwAAAAJ&hl"> Dr. Amin Ahsan Ali</a> and <a href="https://scholar.google.com/citations?user=qc0_e18AAAAJ&hl"> Dr. AKM Mahbubur Rahman</a>.
 Also, I have experience working as a software engineer at <a href="http://www.tigerit.com/"> Tiger IT Bangladesh Limited</a> where I worked as a backend developer on applied computer vision projects from real-time video data. </p>